Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit

 \begin{remark} If $V$ decays exponentially, the resolvent can be continued analytically to a strip around the branch cut.
 For this case, the proof of Theorem~\ref{thm:second_order} also shows that, if $\Re(U_{11})< 0$ (resp. $\Re(U_{22})>0$), near the threshold $\pm m$ there exists a resonance $z_+$ (resp. $z_-$), i.e., a pole on the unphysical sheet for the resolvent.
 It satisfies

 \end{remark}

-\begin{remark} The condition that $|x|^2V(x)$ is integrable allows to obtain an expansion with error term $\bigO(\eps^4)$.
-It can be relaxed to just asking for $|x| V(x)$ to be integrable at the expense of having an error term $\smallO(\eps^3)$. \end{remark}

 The proof of Theorem~\ref{thm:second_order} can be found in Section~\ref{sec:short-range}.
-It follows a common strategy for these type of results, see e.g. \cite{BarrySimon1976} or \cite{CueninSiegl2018} for the Dirac case.
+It follows a common strategy for this type of result, see e.g. \cite{BarrySimon1976} or \cite{CueninSiegl2018} for the Dirac case.
 The starting point is the characterization of eigenvalues by a Birman–Schwinger principle and the result then follows from a careful expansion of the Dirac resolvent.